abhijeet-godspeed/notes/QA-Engineer-v2/QA-Head-Engineer.md

 - If test directory exists: Skip this step

 ### 2. Write Test Strategy
+- Check if file `docs/test/test-strategy.md` exists
+- **If file does NOT exist**:
   - Use `new_task` tool to assign QA-Document-Writer mode
   - Task: Create a comprehensive test strategy document for the project
+- **If file EXISTS**:
+  - Inform the user: "Test strategy document already exists at docs/test/test-strategy.md"
+  - Ask user: "Do you want to proceed with the existing document or create a new one?"
+  - **If user chooses existing document**: Skip this step and proceed to step 3
+  - **If user chooses new document**: Use `new_task` tool to assign QA-Document-Writer mode to create a new test strategy document

 ### 3. Create Tasks Document
 - Use `new_task` tool to assign QA-Document-Writer mode
-- Task: Generate a tasks file based on the test strategy document
+- Task: Generate a tasks.md file based on the test strategy document just created

 ### 4. Execute Testing Tasks (Loop)
 Repeat this loop until all tasks are completed: